Iowa swung fiercely to Trump. Will it swing back in 2020? | Federal News Network

 DES MOINES, Iowa (AP) — Few states have changed politically with the head-snapping speed of Iowa.
-The question heading into 2020 is whether it’s going to change again.
+Heading into 2020, the question is whether it’s going to change again.

-In 2008, Iowans voters propelled Barack Obama toward the White House.
-A year later, the state’s Supreme Court sanctioned same-sex marriage.
+In 2008, its voters propelled Barack Obama to the White House, as an overwhelmingly white state validated the candidacy of the first black president.
+A year later, Iowa’s Supreme Court sanctioned same-sex marriage, adding a voice of Midwestern sensibility to a national shift in public sentiment.
 In 2012, Iowa backed Obama again.

+All that change proved too much, too fast, and it came as the Great Recession punished agricultural areas, shook the foundations of rural life and stoked a roiling sense of grievance.

 By 2016, Donald Trump easily defeated Hillary Clinton in Iowa.
 Republicans were in control of the governor’s mansion and state legislature and held all but one U.S. House seat.
 For the first time since 1980, both U.S. Senate seats were in GOP hands.

+What happened?
 Voters were slow to embrace Obama’s signature health care law.
-The recession depleted college educated voters as a share of the rural population, and Republicans successfully painted Democrats’ as the party of coastal elites.
+The recession depleted college-educated voters as a share of the rural population, and Republicans successfully painted Democrats’ as the party of coastal elites.

+Those forces combined for a swift Republican resurgence and helped create a wide lane for Trump.

-Trump carried Iowa by a larger percentage of the vote than in Texas, and carried counties no Republican since Dwight D. Eisenhower had won.
+The self-proclaimed billionaire populist ended up carrying Iowa by a larger percentage of the vote than in Texas, winning 93 of Iowa’s 99 counties, including places like working-class Dubuque and Wapello counties, where no Republican since Dwight D. Eisenhower had won.

-But now, as Democrats turn their focus Iowa’s kickoff caucuses to begin the process of selecting Trump’s challenger, could the state be showing signs of swinging back?
+But now, as Democrats turn their focus to Iowa’s kickoff caucuses that begin the process of selecting Trump’s challenger, could the state be showing furtive signs of swinging back?
+Caucus turnout will provide some early measures of Democratic enthusiasm, and of what kind of candidate Iowa’s Democratic voters — who have a good record of picking the Democratic nominee — believe has the best chance against Trump.

 If Iowa’s rightward swing has stalled, it could be a foreboding sign for Trump in other upper Midwestern states he carried by much smaller margins and would need to win again.

-“This is an actual correction,” Tom Vilsack, the only two-term Democratic governor in the past 50 years, said of Republicans.
+“They’ve gone too far to the right and there is the slow movement back,” Tom Vilsack, the only two-term Democratic governor in the past 50 years, said of Republicans.
+“This is an actual correction.”

-Iowans unseated two Republican U.S. House members in 2018 during midterm elections where more Iowa voters in the aggregate chose a Democrat for federal office for the first time in a decade.
+Iowans unseated two Republican U.S. House members — and nearly a third — in 2018 during midterm elections where more Iowa voters in the aggregate chose a Democrat for federal office for the first time in a decade.

+In doing so, Iowans sent the state’s first Democratic women to Congress: Cindy Axne, who dominated Des Moines and its suburbs, and Abby Finkenauer, who won in several working-class counties Trump carried.

+Democrats won 14 of the 31 Iowa counties that Trump won in 2016 but Obama won in 2008, though Trump’s return to the ballot in 2020 could change all that.

-“I think that leaves little question Iowa is up for grabs next year,” veteran Iowa Democratic campaign consultant Jeff Link said.
+“We won a number of legislative challenge races against incumbent Republicans,” veteran Iowa Democratic campaign consultant Jeff Link said.
+“I think that leaves little question Iowa is up for grabs next year.”

 There’s more going on in Iowa that simply a merely cyclical swing.

+Iowa’s metropolitan areas, some of the fastest growing in the country over the past two decades, have given birth to a new political front where Democrats saw gains in 2018.

-Once-GOP-leaning suburbs and exurbs have swelled with college-educated adults in the past decade, giving rise to a new class of rising Democratic leaders.
+The once-GOP-leaning suburbs and exurbs, especially to the north and west of Des Moines and the corridor linking Cedar Rapids and the University of Iowa in Iowa City, swelled with college-educated adults in the past decade, giving rise to a new class of rising Democratic leaders.

 “I don’t believe it was temporary,” Iowa State University economist David Swenson said of Democrats’ 2018 gains in suburban Des Moines and Cedar Rapids.
-“I think it is the inexorable outcome of demographic and educational shifts.”
+“I think it is the inexorable outcome of demographic and educational shifts that have been going on.”

 The Democratic caucuses will provide a test of how broad the change may be.